Minutes of New Town & Broughton Community Council’s ordinary meeting, held via Zoom, on Monday 14 December 2020 at 7pm Continue reading

-Actions and decisions are in red underlined type.
-Nem con means that no-one spoke or voted against a decision.
+Actions and decisions are red italic.
+ND (‘no dissent’) means that no-one spoke or voted against a decision.

 Edinburgh Council has clearly stated that online AGMs are acceptable under the current coronavirus restrictions.
 Continue reading

 Minutes of the Community Councils Together on Trams/Trams Team meeting

 (Construction Phase) via Google Meet on Thursday 1 October 2020 at 5:30pm Continue reading